Betterment Review: Pros, Cons, and How This Robo Advisor Stacks Up to The Competition

 Betterment allows you to set up different accounts within your main Betterment account to save for multiple goals.
 Saving for a house requires a different investment strategy than preparing for retirement.
 The system understands that and will manage your risk.
 And let you know whether you’re on track.

 My one issue with Betterment’s goal-based savings is its safety net goal.
 This is meant to be an emergency fund but recommends investing for this goal with 40% stocks and 60% bonds.
 In general, you don’t want your emergency fund to be invested at all.
 Investing is a long-term game.
 And you might need your emergency fund in the short-term.
-I would recommend a high-interest savings account like CIT Bank or Discover instead of Betterment for this particular goal.
+I would recommend a high-interest savings account with CIT Bank instead of Betterment for this particular goal.

 Many people know that donating to charity is a tax deduction.
 But did you know it can save you from capital gains taxes too?